jtruong1/wordle-clone-api/README.md

 $ cp .env.example .env
 ```

-The API is accessible at `<base URL>/api/`.
-Some variables such as `APP_PORT` and `SESSION_SECRET` may be modified in `.env` if you want to fine tune the default configuration.\
+Some variables such as `APP_PORT` and `SESSION_SECRET` may be modified in `.env` if you wish to fine-tune the default configuration.
+Deployment to Heroku is supported out of the box.
-\
-After making a successful request to any endpoint from the client, a cookie will be created which contains the user's session ID.
-The session stores information about the user's game state such as the word currently in play.

 # Endpoints
 ### GET - `/word`